Applications for Spring 2020 are now OPEN.

 2) Why do you want to become a tutor?
 How does this position align with your personal goals and what do you hope to gain from this position?

 3) Describe any prior experience you have that is relevant to tutoring students.
-What was challenging about those experiences and what was rewarding?
+What was challenging about those experiences and what did you enjoy?

 The online application can be found here: